plebbit/plebbit-js/README.md

 *Telegram group for this repo https://t.me/plebbitjs*

-`plebbit-js` will be an NPM module to wrap around the IPFS APIs used by Plebbit.
-It will be used in all clients: CLI, Electron (Desktop GUI) and Web.
+`plebbit-js` is an NPM module to wrap around the IPFS APIs used by plebbit.
+It is used in all clients: CLI, Electron (desktop GUI) and web.

 ### Glossary: